Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Desember 2024 00.25.20 UTC
+- WIB: Kamis, 12 Desember 2024 01.36.00 UTC
-- WITA: Kamis, 12 Desember 2024 01.25.20 UTC
+- WITA: Kamis, 12 Desember 2024 02.36.00 UTC
-- WIT: Kamis, 12 Desember 2024 02.25.20 UTC
+- WIT: Kamis, 12 Desember 2024 03.36.00 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: success
+Kategori: technology